French seaplane carrier Foudre: Design and construction

 In 1877, a French Commission on Underwater Defence investigated proposals of very small torpedo boats that could be carried by large warships, and as a result ordered two 18.3 m long torpedo launches (No. 29 and No. 30) (designated Torpilleurs Vedettes) from the British company Thornycroft, which were followed by a further four similar boats (Nos.
 56–59), while the transport Japon was converted to carry the launches for trials, which started in 1881.
-In 1890, it was decided to build a replacement for Japon, and the new ship, originally to be named Seine, was laid down on 9 June 1892 at the Forges et Chantiers de la Gironde shipyard at Bordeaux.
+In 1890, it was decided to build a replacement for Japon, and the new ship, originally to be named Seine, was laid down on 9 June 1892 at the Forges et Chantiers de la Gironde shipyard at Lormont.
 The ship was renamed Foudre during construction, and was launched on 20 October 1895 and completed in 1896.

 Foudre was 380 ft 7 in long overall and 350 ft, with a beam of 15.60 m and a draught of 7.14 m.
 Displacement was 5994 LT.
 Two triple expansion engines were fed by 24 coal-fired boilers and drove two propeller shafts.
 The machinery was rated at 11500 ihp, giving a speed of 19 kn.

 The ship had an arched protective armour deck, with a thickness of between 4.6–2.3 in, while the ship's conning tower was protected by 4.7 in of armour.
 Armament consisted of eight 100 mm M1891 guns, four 65 mm M1891 guns and four 47 mm M1885 guns.
 Eight torpedo launches could be carried, either the original boats tested by Japon or eight boats built to a new design (A–B and D–I) from 1894.